apple1417/apple1417.dev/_posts/2024-06-08-python-import-hook-aliasing.md

 ..that also works.
 If you add the `LoggingMetaPathFinder` back, you'll see it tries to import `Mods.importlib` with a path of `None` - which means look for a top level module called `importlib`.
-And one of the builtin import hooks finds it before it ever gets to outs.
+And one of the builtin import hooks finds it before it ever gets to ours.

 So since we don't actually want to change the import semantics, we just want to add fake packages to the chain, it turns out we can just have `__path__` do all the heavy lifting for us.